rrobayna/dotfiles/README.md

 This will only backup the files currently included in the projects home/ directory.
 To add new dotfiles and scripts, just copy the file into the appropriate directory.
 If you want to add a new script or dotfile, copy it over to the repo's home or bin directory and it will be included in any future backups.

 ## Sources
-This repo is primarily a modified fork of mathiasbynens' dotfiles repo: https://github.com/mathiasbynens/dotfiles
+This repo is primarily a modified fork of mathiasbynens' dotfiles repo:
+https://github.com/mathiasbynens/dotfiles

-Thanks to skwp for: ctags, gitignore https://github.com/skwp/dotfiles
+Thanks to skwp for: ctags, gitignore
+https://github.com/skwp/dotfiles

 ## Vim Resources
 Lots of useful bits vim bits were lifted from:

 Vim Wikia
 https://vim.wikia.com

 Vim Bits
 http://vimbits.com/

-Steve Losh's amazing \"Learn Vim The Hard Way\" http://learnvimscriptthehardway.stevelosh.com/
+Steve Losh's amazing "Learn Vim The Hard Way"
+http://learnvimscriptthehardway.stevelosh.com/

 Drew Neil's "Vimcats" Series
 http://vimcasts.org/